Krith-10/Expense-Tracker/README.md

 # Expense-Tracker
-An Expense tracker with the help of HTML, CSS, JS
+An Expense tracker with the help of HTML, CSS, JS to track the income and expense done by individual :)